OriolFilter/Istio_Examples/Istio/00-Troubleshooting/README.md

 Target a pod and start a packet capture on the istio-proxy container.

+This step requires istio to be installed with the flag `values.global.proxy.privileged=true`

 ```shell
 $ kubectl exec -n default  "$(kubectl get pod -n default -l app=helloworld -o jsonpath={.items..metadata.name})" -c istio-proxy -- sudo tcpdump dst port 80  -A
 tcpdump: verbose output suppressed, use -v[v]... for full protocol decode